Dawgtodd001/Natal-Astrology-Engine-A1/REPLIT_DEPLOY.md

    - Check logs for specific error messages in the API health check
    - Verify that both workflows (Flask and FastAPI) started successfully
    - If health checks consistently fail, restart both workflows

+### Docker-Specific Issues

+7. **Docker Services Not Starting**:
+   - Verify Docker and Docker Compose are installed and running
+   - Check Docker logs with `docker-compose logs -f`
+   - Ensure all required environment variables are set in your `.env` file
+   - Make sure ports 5000, 8000, and 6379 are available and not in use by other services

+8. **Redis Connection Issues in Docker**:
+   - Verify Redis service is running: `docker-compose ps redis`
+   - Check Redis logs: `docker-compose logs redis`
+   - Make sure the `REDIS_URL` in your `.env` file is set to `redis://redis:6379/0`
+   - The Redis container name must match the hostname in the Redis URL

+9. **Container Networking Problems**:
+   - Services must be on the same Docker network to communicate
+   - Verify network settings in `docker-compose.yml`
+   - Try accessing services using Docker service names instead of localhost

+10. **Docker Volume Persistence**:
+    - Redis data is stored in a Docker volume
+    - Make sure the volume is properly defined in `docker-compose.yml`
+    - If Redis data is not persisting, check volume mount configuration

 ## Scaling Considerations